OWASP/www-project-benchmark/tab_scoring.md

 ![](https://raw.githubusercontent.com/OWASP/Benchmark/master/src/main/resources/scorecard/content/benchmark_guide.png)
 A point plotted on this chart provides a visual indication of how well a tool did considering both the True Positives the tool reported, as well as the False Positives it reported.
 We also want to compute an individual score for that point in the range 0 - 100, which we call the Benchmark Accuracy Score.

 The Benchmark Accuracy Score is essentially a [Youden Index](https://en.wikipedia.org/wiki/Youden%27s_J_statistic), which is a standard way of summarizing the accuracy of a set of tests.
 Youden's index is one of the oldest measures for diagnostic accuracy.
 It is also a global measure of a test performance, used for the evaluation of overall discriminative power of a diagnostic procedure and for comparison of this test with other tests.
-Youden's index is calculated by deducting 1 from the sum of a test�s sensitivity and specificity expressed not as percentage but as a part of a whole number: (sensitivity + specificity) � 1.
+Youden's index is calculated by deducting 1 from the sum of a test's sensitivity and specificity expressed not as percentage but as a part of a whole number: (sensitivity + specificity) - 1.
 For a test with poor diagnostic accuracy, Youden's index equals 0, and in a perfect test Youden's index equals 1.

     code()
     So for example, if a tool has a True Positive Rate (TPR) of .98 (i.e., 98%)